nerds-with-keyboards/routerino/README.md

 - **Simple API**: No special `Link` components required - use standard HTML anchors and navigate programmatically with standard browser APIs
 - **Static Site Generation**: Build-tool agnostic static HTML generation for improved performance and SEO
 - **Production Ready**: Includes Docker-based prerender server for easy deployments
-- **Single File Core**: The entire routing logic fits in one file (~420 lines), making it easy to understand and customize
+- **Single File Core**: The entire routing logic fits in one file, making it easy to understand and customize

 ## Table of Contents